gusriobr/IACapstone/README.md

 As a performance metric, the **f1-score on the test set** has been used, this metric balances between precision and recall and makes it more robust in unbalanced datasets.

 Because LSTM networks have a longer training time than other deep learning models, especially if regularization parameters that [disable the use of the cuDNN implementation are used](https://keras.io/api/layers/recurrent_layers/lstm/), a reduced dataset has been extracted for model training to speed up the construction of the different iterations of the model.
 The frequencies of each crop have been maintained to ensure the representativeness of this dataset.
-The sample dataset has been divided into three blocks to have separate data for training, validation and testing with percentages 70% / 15% / 15%.
+The sample dataset has been divided into three blocks to have separate data for training and testing with percentages 80% / 20%.
 Train and test sets are used in the keras callback to measures performance during the training and the test set is used for final evaluation.

 **Base model**
 The first step is to get a base model that gives us information about the minimun performance expected for the deep learning model.
 Two basic models have been developt: